 2. Lentils are an excellent source of energy for dogs.

-Lentils are a great source of iron which gives your dog the energy he needs to be happy, healthy, and active on a regular basis.
-Dogs need a strong level of iron in their bodies to produce blood.
+Lentils are a great source of iron that gives your dog the energy he needs to be happy, healthy, and active regularly.

-Iron itself is a necessary part of hemoglobin and is responsible for transporting oxygen from the lungs to the body's cells.
-From there, iron boosts metabolism function and produces energy.
+The iron itself is a necessary part of hemoglobin and is responsible for transporting oxygen to the body's cells from the lungs.